top of page

 So I kept training it.

-Each role became a training ground—not because I had language for “Self-Mastery,” but because I could feel cause and effect.
+Each role became a training ground — not because I had language for internal literacy, pattern training, or the Human Core Operating System, but because I could feel cause and effect.

 Managing complexity.